 Rock carvings at Alta museum

-Alta has more rock art made by hunter-trappers than anywhere else in Northern Europe!
+Alta has more rock art made by hunter-gatherers than anywhere else in Northern Europe!

 Season